cheqd/node-docs/architecture/adr-list/adr-008-ledger-resources.md

 * `MediaType`: (e.g. `application/json`/`image`/`application/octet-stream`/`text/plain`) (computed ledger-side) This is based on the file extension of the associated resource file.
 * `Created`: XMLDatetime (computed ledger-side)
 * `Checksum`: SHA-256 (computed ledger-side)
-* `previousVersionId`: `null` if first, otherwise ID as long as Name, ResourceType, and MimeType match previous version (computed ledger-side)
+* `previousVersionId`: an empty string if first, otherwise ID as long as Name, ResourceType, and MimeType match previous version (computed ledger-side)
-* `nextVersionId`: `null` if first/latest, otherwise ID as long as Name, ResourceType, and MimeType match previous version (computed ledger-side)
+* `nextVersionId`: an empty string if first/latest, otherwise ID as long as Name, ResourceType, and MimeType match previous version (computed ledger-side)

 Example using the Veramo CLI: